 Training volume and training intensity must be reduced significantly but gradually in the tapering period.

-This reduction of training should start three weeks before the marathon race.
+This tapering period of the training should start three weeks before the marathon race.
 The pace in the training is the same as it always has been, but the length of the training runs and thus the training volume reduces.
 In this way retains the fast legs, and you avoid that they are overtired by the large training volume.

 Many things can go wrong in the preparations for the race and that is one of the reasons, why the reduction of training is so important.
 It is all about being fresh, fit and ready on the starting line.
 It also means that the glycogen depots have to be filled and the fluid volume in the body should be as large as possible.
 That ensures by reducing the training, so your body gets time to build these depots up.